he15enbug/security-labs/SEED-Lab/Software/Shellcode_Development/Shellcode_Development.md

         // mov rax, 59
         mov rax, 0x1111113c
         sub rax, 0x11111111
         ```
+    - when terminating a string, there will also be `0x00`: `db '/bin/sh', 0x00`, we can set it `0xff` first, and before we use it, we dynamically set it to zero in the code, add two instructions to set a terminator for string `"/bin/sh"`
+        ```
+        xor al, al
+        mov [rdx+7], al; because '/bin/sh' takes 7 bytes
+        ```
     - test whether the new code prompts a shell (it works)
         ```